article background

 The pros & cons of Afterpay

-Afterpay is an incredibly handy tool when you’re in a pinch, but, as they say, there’s no such thing as a free lunch.
+Afterpay is an incredibly handy tool when you’re in a pinch, but there’s no such thing as a free lunch.
 Like a lot of post-payment schemes, Afterpay includes fees that can often lead to you paying more than if you had paid upfront.
 Here are some pros and cons to consider before joining Afterpay.

 Pros Cons